-Unfortunately, the added security and functionality also do not take a significant toll on the overall speed of IKEv2.
+Unfortunately, the added security and functionality also take a significant toll on the overall speed of IKEv2.

 SSTP is regarded as among the most secure protocols as it transports traffic through the SSL (Secure Sockets Layer) protocol.
 It is also less susceptible to blocking by firewalls.

 When to Use SSTP: Use SSTP if you run a Windows computer.